Duke T. Khuu, MD, FAAD

 After medical school at Stanford he spent four years in New York for internship and residency and experienced the dynamic and fast pace of Manhattan and other major cities like Boston and Philadelphia.
 The richness in history and arts surrounding the rigorous academic programs balanced him.
 He enjoyed watching Broadway shows in Times Square, dining in Chelsea, shopping in SOHO, and relaxing in the Hamptons.
 He misses the changes of the four season in the East Coast, the White Christmas, and the late night pizzas.
 During his residency he visited Argentina and France and was best man six times for his friends and once a man of honor.

 Returning to California was an easy choice to be closer to his family and friends and to weather like Southern France in the high-tech Silicon Valley.
-Google, Facebook, Yahoo, Linked In, IBM, HP, Cisco, and Apple are wonderful companies that attract people from all over the world and we see that in our practices.
+Google, Facebook, Yahoo, Linked In, IBM, HP, Cisco, and Apple are corporations that attract people from all over the world and we see the diversity in our practices.
 It is a joy to see patients from North Carolina, Kansas, New York, to Germany, Switzerland, France, Russia, Italy, Saudi Arabia, Egypt, Iran, India, China and Peru, Columbia, Brazil to name a few.

 His trip to Greece and Turkey branded the Khuurino Clinical TM skincare line.
-Our most popular products are our sunscreen Pamukkale Cleo SPF 30 and acne wash Santorini Foaming Cleanser.
+Our most popular products are our sunscreen Pamukkale Cleo SPF 50 and Ilussuaq SPF 50+ and acne wash Santorini Foaming Cleanser.
 The stories of the Greek gods, Roxelana and the Harem are as fascinating as Mykonos and Cappadocia in site.

-To keep in shape he does yoga at Yoga Belly and international latin ballroom at Starlite Dance studio in San Jose.
+To keep in shape he goes to the gym three times a week and dances international latin ballroom at Dance Vita studio in San Mateo.
 He and his husband have a daughter, Matilda Khuu-Fiorino.
 Before her birth, they took a babymoon to Paris, Amsterdam, Bilbao, Santiago de Compostela, Cognac, Lisbon, Seville, Ibiza, and Barcelona.
 On their second babymoon, Dr Khuu and his husband traveled to Japan, Singapore, Thailand, Vietnam, Hong Kong and Macao.
 In Japan, they came up with their son's name, Nikko Khuu-Fiorino, who was born in late 2015.